18F/digital-acquisition-playbook/pages/5-about-digital-accelerator.md

 * National Virtual Translation Center (NVTC) redesign
 * Mobile tagging and scanning of crime scenes

-Learn more about the accelerator at [https://pages.18f.gov/digitalaccelerator/](https://pages.18f.gov/digitalaccelerator/), or the [https://18f.gsa.gov/tags/digital-acquisition-accelerator/](https://18f.gsa.gov/tags/digital-acquisition-accelerator/)
+Learn more about the accelerator at [https://pages.18f.gov/digitalaccelerator/](https://pages.18f.gov/digitalaccelerator/), or on our blog at [https://18f.gsa.gov/tags/digital-acquisition-accelerator/](https://18f.gsa.gov/tags/digital-acquisition-accelerator/)